kamalhussain/att.js/architecture.md

 ### Phone Plugin

 There are several implementations for the phone plugin, based on different vendor backends.
-However, they all follow the same generic interface so that you as the end developer don't have to worry about which one is used.
+However, they all follow the same generic interface so that the end developer doesn't have to worry about which one is used.

 ### Methods